tMaxx/imPoster/README.md

  - Explicit view generation: try to fix cross-referencing modules, then fail miserably
  - Some more types for static file server (like images, plaintext)
  - Cache module (_much, much later_)
- - Fix 'safe exit' functionality in Mod
  - highlight.js
  - URI Vars: allow only int or letters (a-zA-Z0-9)
  - SCSS: consider writing own server, current one is hellish slow
  - DB: try to speed up a bit, simplify, interface names (IEnableable)
  - DB: make it honor PDO's :variable binding in query
  - statics: allow also plain old css file serving (no scss parsing)
- - extend Form's field renderer
+ - find some other Google Authenticator class

 ### Licensing
 Code in this repository is subject to Creative Commons licence (CC BY-NC-SA).
-Any contributions (ideas, new code/fixes) are welcome :D
+Any contributions (ideas, new code, fixes) are welcome :D